HungryTurtleCode/htc_website/jekyll/_drafts/parallax-mountains.md

 If you tinker with the web page in the browser and scroll around you will notice that there are a few other issues where we are not correctly resetting an elements state when we scroll around fast.
 We will clean up those bugs now.

 The first issue you may notice is that we are not resetting the title position back to 0 if we scroll back up through the title animation quickly.
-To fix that we will reset it to zero in the transiton section like so:
+To fix that we will reset it to zero in the transition section like so:

 {% highlight javascript linenos%}{% raw %}
 } else if (yoff < TRANSITION_END) {